 Wildfires

 Wildfires, by definition, are unplanned fires that burn in natural areas.
-And as we utilize the wilderness as our classroom, we are aware that wildfires are an ongoing consideration, especially in the drier months of the year.
+As we utilize the wilderness as our classroom, we are aware that wildfires are an ongoing consideration, especially in the drier months of the year.
 The increased fire risk and active fires in California in recent years is a reminder of the responsibility we have as we travel on public lands.

 Which resources do we utilize?